adamsanderson/metric_adapter/README.markdown

       puts "#{m.location} - #{m.message}"
     end

-For a full example, see `examples/report.rb`.
+For a full example, see `examples/report.rb` and `examples/annotate.rb`.
+You can use these examples to build tools that are appropriate for your team.

 Supported Libraries
 -------------------